 – Lucy Vine, bestselling author of Hot Mess

-‘Wife Support System is hilarious and fun, tense and poignant.
+‘Hilarious and fun, tense and poignant.
 All of the emotions!
-I loved it from start to finish.
-A seamless debut from a writer I’m sure we will be hearing a lot more of.’
+I loved it.
+A seamless debut from a writer I’m sure we'll be hearing a lot more of.’

 – Catherine Bennetto, bestselling author of How Not to Fall in Love, Actually